 That’s too bad, because now he’s got no money.
 And because he works on an offshore platform, it is difficult to send him a new credit card.
 In addition to that it takes a few days for the credit card to be made.

 Now of all times there is an emergency in connection with his work on the offshore drilling rig.
 He is forced to order new material and tools right now.

 Because of that crisis he can’t finish his project and therefore can’t visit his beloved and hold her in his arms.

-It’s all a big lie
+They ask for money – it’s all a big lie